 Develop Your Brand

 Let me start by saying that I'm no expert.
-When I think about my personal brand, I compare myself to Katy Perry or Taylor Swift.
+And also?
+I kind of hate that term with a burning passion.
+Essentially, it is all about figuring out who you are as a writer and what kind of readers you want to attract.
 I want my tribe to have fun.
 I want them to embrace positivity and color and extraordinary acts of awesomeness.
 If you'd like more concrete advice, read tips from PR expert Kayla Hollatz.

 Practice: What kind of writer do you want to be?
 How can you utilize your personality as a way to promote your brand?